 Catora:

-Catora is a densely forested land sparse in settlements as the majority of it’s citizens live underground.
+Catora is a densely forested land sparse in settlements as the majority of its citizens live underground.
 The eastern half of Catora receives constant rainfall from the outlands resulting in a rainforest which slowly gives way to the tall hardwood forests of northern Catova.
-Catova is a land both rich and lumber and minerals and new ships with precious metals often leave the ports, so naturally a large population of pirates quick to seize the opportunity.
-Under the surface thousands of tunnels both active and abandoned dating back to the beginning of borrer society span nearly the who length of the continent.
+Catova is a land both rich in lumber and minerals and new ships with precious metals often leave the ports, so naturally a large population of pirates quick to seize the opportunity.
+Under the surface thousands of tunnels both active and abandoned dating back to the beginning of Borrer society span nearly the whole length of the continent.
 Most Catovan towns and cities reside in large underground caves.
 Residents of these caves have cultured fungus and worms for hundreds of years which are used as both a food source and the primary source of lighting through the extraction of bioluminescent dyes.

 Daubaya: